kabir-cs/is_this_person_real/backend/README.md

 - **v1.0.0** - Initial release with core functionality
 - **v1.1.0** - Added social media analysis
 - **v1.2.0** - Enhanced ML model and performance improvements

+## 🐞 Known Issues

+- Some image formats may not be supported.
+- Analysis may be slower on large images.
+- Occasional false positives/negatives in AI detection.

+## ❓ FAQ

+**Q: Can I use this project for commercial purposes?**
+A: Yes, it is MIT licensed.

+**Q: How do I report a bug?**
+A: Please open an issue on GitHub.